msc-acse/shell-novice/_episodes/06-loop.md

 When she presses Enter,
 the shell runs the modified command.
 However, nothing appears to happen --- there is no output.
-After a moment, Nelle realizes that since her script doesn't print anything to the screen any longer, she has no idea whether it is running, much less how quickly.
+After a moment, Nelle realizes that since her command doesn't print anything to the screen any longer, she has no idea whether it is running, much less how quickly.
 She kills the running command by typing `Ctrl-C`, uses up-arrow to repeat the command,